netzpirat/haml-coffee/README.md

     html = HAML.template_file_name()

-If you need to pass some paramters inside you can do it like this:
+If you need to pass some parameters inside you can do it like this:

     html = HAML.template_file_name({
       title : "foo bar"